ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 **1. Scripting files (.R) and data input files (.CSV):**

 The Facebook team has provided scripting files that contain feature engineering, modeling functions, budget allocation distribution, and plotting.
 The code is written in the R language.
 The other set of files are the raw data files.
 As shown in the diagram, the revenue and spend master file can be created using multiple in-house and third-party shared files.
 I have used data coming from multiple sources to generate the master file.
+The other file is for holidays and special events.
+We can add the special events as per our requirements and business needs.
+The holidays' file provided by Facebook is already exhaustive enough.

 Continued...